Personal Work

-For many years now, my camera work has been solely devoted to making images in support of magazine articles and books.
-So I have not been taking any personal imagery for some time.
-Still, I though it might be of interest to see some of the personal work I did years ago.
+Today my camera work is solely done in support of magazine articles, books and this website.
+So I have not created any personal work for many years.
+Still, I though it might be of interest to reflect back on the personal work I did at one time.

 Have been reading your blog Ed, try to gaze at it whenever I have time.